 A lot of braking (as typical with most track driving) generates a lot of heat.
-Brake fluid is hydroscopic, meaning it tends to absorb moisture over time.
-The problem with water is that it boils when it reaches ~212 °F. Boiling means separation of molecules such that steam is generated and air bubbles result in the brake fluid.
+Brake fluid is hydroscopic hygroscopic, meaning it tends to absorb moisture over time.
+The problem with water is its heavier than oil, collects in and near your calipers and boils when it reaches ~212 °F. Boiling means separation of molecules such that steam is generated and air bubbles result in the brake fluid.
 Unlike the fluid, air bubbles are readily compressible and if your brake fluid has a bunch of bubbles, the brake pedal will "get soft" or will go to the floor with no braking power.
 Not good.

-You shouldn't get bubbles in your brake fluid if it has been changed recently (explaining our tech requirement for less-than-three-month old fluid) and you don't ride the brake all the way around the track while going full throttle.
+You shouldn't get bubbles in your brake fluid if it has been changed recently (explaining our tech requirement for replacing the brake fluid) and you don't ride the brake all the way around the track while going full throttle.
 If regular brake fluid bleeding combined with regular brake fluid changes does not eliminate a boiling or fading problem, high temperature brake fluid should be considered.

-There is a "wet boiling point" (temperature at which the fluid tends to boil) and a "dry boiling point" on all brake fluid labels.
-The wet boiling point is accurate for "old" brake fluid.
+There is a wet boiling point (temperature at which the fluid tends to boil) and a dry boiling point on all brake fluid labels.
+The wet boiling point is accurate for old brake fluid.
 The wet boiling point is always lower than the dry boiling point.
-"Racing brake fluid" has a higher dry boiling point, so offers a higher factor of safety against boiling on the track.
-Unfortunately, it is more hydroscopic than stock original equipment brake fluid (absorbs moisture more rapidly), and it has a lower wet boiling point.
-Therefore, racing brake fluid needs changing much more often (perhaps every track weekend).
-When bleeding brakes or changing brake fluid, never leave the open bottle sitting around and don't use previously opened bottles.
+Racing brake fluid has a higher dry boiling point, so it offers a higher factor of safety against boiling on the track.